rurban/ctl/docs/unordered_map.md

 max_bucket_count `(A* self)`

-returns the maximum number of buckets of the map.
+returns the maximum number of buckets of the set.

 bucket_size `(A* self, size_t bucket_index)`
+bucket_size `(B* bucket)`

-returns the number of elements in specific bucket.
+returns the number of elements in the specific bucket, the collisions.

 bucket `(A* self, T value)`